amarenahook/amarenachecker/README.md

 amarena.space's public cs:go hack
 featuring basic hvh and legit features

-will be updated as often as can be updated
+will be updated as often possible